isomerpages/moe-damaipri/_notification/School Announcements/Long Term Relocation Plans.md

 More details will be released closer to date.</p>
 </li>
 </ul>
-<p>We understand that parents/guardians may have questions and concerns on
-the relocation.
-Hence, we will be holding an optional briefing session for interested parents/guardians on 26 May 2025 Monday at 3.30pm in Damai Primary School.</p>
-<p>7.</p>
 <p>The school and our teachers remain committed to your child/ward’s education
 and will ensure that your child/ward’s educational experience remains the best it can be even during this period of transition.</p>
-<p>New MOE Kindergarten @ Damai</p>
+<h4>New MOE Kindergarten @ Damai</h4>
-<p>8.
-MOE will be setting up an MOE Kindergarten (MK) within Damai Primary
+<p>MOE will be setting up an MOE Kindergarten (MK) within Damai Primary School
-School at the new campus.
+at the new campus.
 The MK will enrol Kindergarten 1 (K1) children from January 2029.
 The MK registration exercise for 2029 K1 admission will be held in early 2028.
 More information on the MK curriculum, learning environment and other locations around Singapore can be found at <a href="http://www.moe.gov.sg/mk" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/mk</a>.</p>
-<p>9.</p>
 <p>We thank you for your support for Damai Primary School.
 Should you have
 any queries on the above plan, you may get in touch with us at <a href="mailto:damai_ps@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">damai_ps@moe.edu.sg</a> and/or
 64456483.</p>